csk731/csk731/README.md

 - 🎓 Currently pursuing a Master's in Computer Science (Software Engineering) from University of Missouri-Kansas City.
 - 🧠 Continuously enhancing my problem solving skill by Data Structures & Algorithms to conquer new coding horizons.
-- 🌱 Passionate about backend development with Java and Spring Boot.
+- 🌱 Passionate about full stack development.
 - 🕵️‍♂️ Exploring the mysteries of tech, one bug at a time.

 ### 🌐 Connect with Me